mdymel/devblog.dymel.pl/_posts/2016-11-03-angular2-and-i18n-translate-your-app.markdown

 ![app translated to Polish](/images/posts/2016-11-03-angular2-and-i18n-translate-your-app/app-i18n.png)

 # Summary
-Even though, the internationalization for Angular2 is still in beta, it seems to be working quite well.
+Even though the internationalisation for Angular2 is still in beta, it seems to be working quite well.
 It's simple to use and covers pretty much everything you might need.
 The only downside for me is you can't use it with projects generated with the CLI tool, but that should be solved soon, I hope.

 As always, you can get the code for this post from [GitHub](https://github.com/mdymel/ng2-i18n).